izzanrijal/reactnativestarter/README.md

 ---

 ### 4. Usage 📱
-Here’s how to use the app:
+Here's how to use the app:

 1️⃣ **Sign up**:
 - Click the `Sign Up` button.